How to Build a Smart Home System: Guide for Developing a Home Automation App

 Step 4.
 Describe the core features of your solution

 After you decide what type of home automation app you want to create, you need to think about its core features.
 Your app’s features will be defined in detail during the business analysis phase, but it’s a good idea to come to a business analyst with a basic understanding of the feature set you have in mind.
+We’ll talk about the top features for a smart home application a bit later in the article.

 Step 5.
 List all devices your system should support